Kentucky Wildcats men's basketball: Decline in form (2008–2009)

-John Calipari (2009–present)
+John Calipari (2009–2024)

 Calipari's first class (2010)

 On April 1, 2009, John Calipari replaced former head coach Billy Gillispie as the Wildcats head coach.
 To begin his tenure at the University of Kentucky, John Calipari signed one of the best all time recruiting classes.
 The class was headlined by four five-star recruits: John Wall, DeMarcus Cousins, Daniel Orton, and Eric Bledsoe.
 On December 19, 2009, the Wildcats defeated Austin Peay 90–69 extending their record to 11–0, and John Calipari broke Adolph Rupp's record for the most consecutive wins to start a season for a first-year head coach at Kentucky.
 Kentucky defeated the Drexel Dragons 88–44 on December 21, 2009, to become the first program in college basketball history to claim their 2000th victory.
 By January 25, 2010, Coach "Cal" had the Kentucky Wildcats ranked No. 1 in both the ESPN/Coaches poll and AP poll with a record of 19–0.
 Calipari helped raise in excess of $1.5 million to aid the country of Haiti during the aftermath of the 2010 Haiti earthquake.
 President Barack Obama called the Wildcats to thank them for their relief efforts and wish them luck in their future endeavors.
 To finish off the 2009–10 regular season, Kentucky won its 44th SEC regular season championship (with a final 14–2 SEC record), and won its 26th SEC tournament championship, beating Mississippi State in the finals.
 The Wildcats then received a No. 1 seed (their 10th No. 1 seed in history) in the East Regional of the NCAA tournament, where they eventually lost to West Virginia in the Elite Eight.
 This also marked Kentucky's record 50th NCAA Tournament appearance.

 Run to the Final Four (2011)

 In 2011 the Wildcats got off to a good start in the regular season with a record of 12–2, with their only losses being North Carolina away and UConn in the Maui Invitational Finals.
 Conference play was a different matter, and Kentucky would struggle in the SEC losing 6 out of their 8 away games, all of one were against unranked opponents.
 To close out the season with a three-game defeat No. 13 Florida, No. 23 Vanderbilt and Tennessee at home for a 22–8 record.
-The hot streak would continue and Kentucky would win their 27th SEC Tournament Title.
+The hot streak would continue, and Kentucky would win their 27th SEC Tournament Title.
 This was enough for No. 4 seed on the East regional where they played Princeton in a very close first-round game that ended in a 59–57 victory for the Cats.
 Knight, Jones and company would exact their revenge in the second round against West Virginia, who knocked off Kentucky in the 2010 tourney.
 In the Sweet Sixteen and Elite Eight they would upset the No. 1 seed Ohio State Buckeyes and No. 2 seed North Carolina Tar Heels on their way to the school's 14th Final Four.
 They lost in the Final Four to eventual National Champion No. 3 seed UConn 56–55.